MiguelCastela/SO-5g-auth-platform/README.md

-Project developed for Operating Systems course in C - 2º year second semester of the degree in informatics engineering at the University of Coimbra
+Project developed for the Operating Systems course in C - second year second semester of the degree in informatics engineering at the University of Coimbra